vippsas/vipps-login-wordpress/readme.txt

  * Your customers get what they want faster
  * You get more people signed in, leading to more insight and increased conversion.

+== Requirements ==

+ * Wordpress version 4.9 or above
+ * PHP version 7.0 or above
+ * Your website must have an SSL certificate and be available through HTTPS
+ * OpenSSL must be configured for your PHP installation
+ * allow_url_fopen must be true in your PHP configuration
+ * For WooCommerce, the version requirement is 3.3.4 or above
+ * The port 443 must be open for outward traffic on your servers firewall

 == Feature Highlights ==
 = Fully integrated with WooCommerce =
 Allows login and registration on your account pages, cart, checkout and via shortcodes.
 Addresses automatically synchronized with Vipps on login.